Connexxa: Research and practice on women and queer people in the night-time.

 THE RESEARCH

-Within the electronic music scene, they have built care and safety as a prerequisite: practices oriented toward full presence, belonging, and the right to enjoy the night without compromise.
+Moving through the night and participating in events: the hostility is continuous.Communities have not waited for institutions.Within the electronic music scene, they have built care and wellbeing as a prerequisite: PRACTICES oriented toward full presence, safety, belonging, and the right to enjoy the night without compromise.

 What are they?